hwdegroot/hwdegroot.github.io/static/content/posts/how-to-run-gitlab-pages-on-your-own-domain/index.md

 ```

 You can find all about deploying a hugo app to gitlab pages in [this example](https://gitlab.com/pages/hugo).
-I used the following `.gitlab-ci.yml` configuration to get the job done
+I used the following `.gitlab-ci.yml` configuration to get the job done.
+Gitlab published a [docker container](https://registry.gitlab.com/pages/hugo:latest),
+that can be used to build your project.
+But I like to have the extended features as well, so [I created my own](https://gitlab.com/hwdegroot/forsure.dev/blob/master/Dockerfile) which is available in the container registry of the project `registry.gitlab.com/hwdegroot/forsure.dev/hugo:latest`, which is based on the container from [jguyomard](https://github.com/jguyomard).
+You can find the project on [GitHub](https://github.com/jguyomard).

 ```yaml